chrisspencer1013/NHacks_Android/README.md

         }
 ```

-Okay now let's repeat all that work for losing cases. *Unless someone was a better idea...*
+Mkay, now let's repeat all that work and find all losing cases. *Unless someone was a better idea...*

-Let's just be lazy and use `else`!
+Let's just be lazy and use `else` to cover all other cases.

 Now the entire block looks like this: